Beyond-jQuery/book/manuscript/attributes.md

 After executing the above script, you may expect the `checked` attribute to be removed from the input element, since this would happen for other boolean attributes, such as `required` and `disabled`.
 However, the `checked` attribute remains on the element, even though the property value has been changed to `false` and the checkbox is indeed unchecked.

-"Custom" attributes, that is, attributes that are _not_ defined in any accepted specification, are not linked in this way to a similarly named property on the element object.
-Any properties you create to match non-standard attributes fall into the category of expando properties.
+"Custom" attributes, that is, attributes that are _not_ defined in any accepted specification, are not linked in any way to a similarly named property on the element object.
+Any properties you create to match non-standard attributes are also considered expando properties.

 ## Finding elements using attributes {#finding-elements-with-attributes}

 Building upon the [class](#selecting-classes) and [ID](#selecting-ids) selector examples from [the previous chapter](#finding-elements), this section is going to provide a much more comprehensive guide to selecting any and _all_ attributes using the web API.
-While ID and class attribute selection is commonly accomplished using a syntax specific to these two types of attributes, you are able to use the more general attribute selection approaches found in this chapter as well.
-In some cases, some of the generic but powerful attribute selectors demonstrated here are most appropriate when looking for multiple elements by ID or class that follow a known pattern.
+While ID and class attribute selection is commonly accomplished using a selector syntax specific to these two types of attributes, you are able to use the more general attribute selection approaches found in this chapter as well.
+In some cases, some of the generic but powerful attribute selectors demonstrated here are most appropriate when looking for multiple elements that follow a known ID or class pattern.

 For the sake of consistency and reference, jQuery examples will be provided throughout this section.
 But attributes can be selected in a number of ways without jQuery, simply by using either `querySelector` or `querySelectorAll`.
 Since attribute selectors were first introduced as [part of the W3C CSS 2 specification][css2-attributes] **all of the simple web API examples here are supported all the way back to Internet Explorer 8**!
 You truly don't need jQuery to write simple but powerful attribute selectors.